Restofire/Restofire/Readme.md

 [![Join the chat at https://gitter.im/Restofire/Restofire](https://badges.gitter.im/Restofire/Restofire.svg)](https://gitter.im/Restofire/Restofire?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Restofire is a protocol oriented networking abstraction layer in swift that is built on top of [Alamofire](https://github.com/Alamofire/Alamofire) to use services in a declartive way.
+Restofire is a protocol oriented network abstraction layer in swift that is built on top of [Alamofire](https://github.com/Alamofire/Alamofire) to use services in a declartive way.

 ## Features